ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Failure reports may include PII and non-public information (NPI) from messages that fail to authenticate, since these reports may contain message content as well as trace header fields.
-These reports may expose sender and recipient identifiers (e.g. RFC5322.From addresses), and although the [@!RFC5965] format used for failed-message reporting supports redaction ([@!RFC6590]), failed-message reporting is capable of exposing the entire message to the Report Consumer.
+These reports may expose sender and recipient identifiers (e.g., RFC5322.From addresses), and although the [@!RFC5965] format used for failed-message reporting supports redaction ([@!RFC6590]), failed-message reporting is capable of exposing the entire message to the Report Consumer.
 They may also